There's one question that seems to divide people when it comes to smoking the brisket fat side: should you cook brisket

 After all, when you have finished smoking brisket, you end up with a drip pan of rendered beef fat in the smoker's bottom.

 This melted fat should naturally braise the beef as it smokes on the drip pan, keeping the meat juicy and moist.

 Further, the brisket fat cap protects it from the heat from the smoker's top.
 Particularly in offset smokers, where the heat comes from the top, the fat cap will protect the meat from drying out.

-In a non-offset smoker, if you are looking for a thicker bark on the bottom of your brisket, then cook fat side up.
-The heat rising up against the unprotected underside of the meat will create a fuller bark.
+In a non-offset smoker, if you are looking for a thicker bark on the bottom of your brisket, then cook the fat side up.
+The heat rising against the unprotected underside of the meat will create a fuller bark.

 The biggest con about smoking brisket with the fat side up is that its main advantage, the moistened brisket due to fat rendering, really is a complete myth.

 After all, meat is a muscle, and muscle is a water-dense organ .
 Just as oil and water don't mix, neither do fat and muscle.

-That is why fat is marbled in some cuts of meat and cannot actually penetrate into the muscle.
+That is why fat is marbled in some cuts of meat and cannot penetrate the muscle.

-This means that the brisket fat cap is not actually braising your brisket and keeping it moist at all.
+This means that the brisket fat cap is not braising your brisket and keeping it moist at all.

-Instead, you simply have fat cap dripping down the sides of the meat and washing away your seasoning or rub.
+Instead, you simply have a fat cap dripping down the sides of the meat and washing away your seasoning or rub.

 Another problem with the brisket fat side-up approach is that the grill grates pressed against the bottom of the meat prevent the brisket from forming an even and consistent bark.
 Instead, some parts of the bark will be thicker than others which leads to an inferior presentation.

 Fat Side Down

-The greatest benefit from smoking your brisket fat side down is that the fat cap protects the brisket from drying out.
+The greatest benefit of smoking your brisket fat side down is that the fat cap protects the brisket from drying out.

 Nothing is more disappointing than a dry brisket.

-The meat is less likely to dry out during the smoking process by cooking with the brisket fat side down.
+The meat is less likely to dry out during the smoking process by cooking fat side down.
 It adds moisture to your brisket as it cooks, yielding richer slices than you otherwise would get.